 With regard to the moral views throughout the world, there are generally two types of people upon this earth:

 (2) The other type of person may not know for sure if there is a God, but deep down in their heart of hearts, they feel there is.
 At certain times in their life, strange or mysterious things have happened in their favor that go beyond coincidence.
 Sometimes a person might feel an indescribable or overwhelming presence of God that makes them feel very warm and peaceful inside.
 They might get a very real feeling that everything is going to be alright and they no longer need to worry about the outcome of something that’s been troubling them in their mind.
-Morally speaking, this type of person tries to do the right thing and be kind to others because deep down, they want to please God even if they aren’t sure of who He is.
+Morally speaking, this type of person tries to do the right thing and be kind to others because deep down, they want to please God even if they aren’t sure of who He is; they feel that God is watching when we do good and when we mis-behave.
 But this group of people seem to spoil it for the other group because it seems they try to impose their so-called “morals” and accountability on the first group who don’t want a God.

 Consider this: If a person goes out in the country and looks around them, gazing at the trees and flowers, the mountains, the sky, the daytime sun, and the stars and moon at night… it is inevitable to ask, “Where did all this come from?
 Where did I come from?
 How did I get here?”
 None of us can escape these questions.
 They are the oldest questions that have perplexed the minds of mankind from the very beginning.
 The people in group No. (1) would answer these by saying, “In the beginning, there was nothing.
 And then nothing exploded in a big bang and the universe was formed: all the stars and planets and everything as we know it became our universe."
 This may sound a little sarcastic but, whatever exploded in the beginning had to come from somewhere, right?
 That part of the answer gets conveniently left out of their explanation.